samathaluca/fallen/README.md

 ### Inspiration

 I received inspiration for this project after years personally witnessing the struggle people have to find recovery from addiction, in all of the many forms.
-The prognosis for recovery is very poor and data collection to find out why could make a difference.
+The prognosis for recovery is very poor and data collection to find out why, could make a difference.
 A few days before submitting my final project, my neighbour set his house on fire cooking while drunk.
 He has been trying to stop drinking for many years.
-After hearing his smoke alarms through the walls, we looked over the fence and saw his house filled with smoke.
-My neighbour had collapsed unconscious.
+After hearing his smoke alarms through the walls, my son and I looked over the fence and saw his house filled with smoke.
+My neighbour had collapsed and was lying next to the fire unconscious.
 I called 999 and watched 3 fire engines, 2 ambulances and 2 police cars arrive.
-The fire officer came round and told me that my neighbour had put his last drink on the calender the day he nearly burnt both our houses down.
+The fire officers bust his door down and prevented our adjoining houses burning to the ground.
 My neighbour called me the next day and could not remember anything other than getting a taxi back from the hospital and going to buy a morning bottle of vodka.
+Different methods need to be developed to help and I believe the more stories we can collect from people who have recovered, the more chance they is of alleviating suffering within this vunerable group.

 ### Acknowledgements